Mugta1/arrowdetection/README.md

 ### Acknowledgments

 - This script is inspired by various tutorials and examples available online for OpenCV-based object detection.
-- Credits to the OpenCV community for providing extensive documentation and resources.#Warning
+- Credits to the OpenCV community for providing extensive documentation and resources.

-### License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it for educational and non-commercial purposes.